 - General License Search

-To view documents relating to disciplinary actions taken by the Board, you may search by the individual's name or license number through the License Search.
+To view documents relating to disciplinary actions taken by the RCB, you may search by the individual's name or license number through the License Search.

 - Request Disciplinary Documents